thoughtspot/thoughtspot.github.io/_includes/content/new-features-cloud-release.md

 <dl>
 <dlentry id="home-page-shortcuts">
 <dt>Home page shortcuts</dt>
-<dd>You can now create and access quick links to your most-used Answers and Pinboards from the ThoughtSpot One home page.
-Refer to <a href="{{ site.baseurl }}/end-user/thoughtspot-one/thoughtspot-one-homepage.html#quick-links">Home page shortcuts</a>.</dd>
+<dd><p>You can now create and access quick links to your most-used Answers and Pinboards from the ThoughtSpot One home page.
+Refer to <a href="{{ site.baseurl }}/end-user/thoughtspot-one/thoughtspot-one-homepage.html#quick-links">Home page shortcuts</a>.</p>
+<p>ThoughtSpot One may be off in your environment.
+To enable ThoughtSpot One, <a href="{{ site.baseurl }}/admin/misc/contact.html">contact ThoughtSpot Support.</a></p></dd>
 </dlentry>

 <dlentry id="details-panel">
 <dt>Frequent metrics and attributes in the <strong>Details</strong> panel</dt>
-<dd>The <strong>Details</strong> panel that appears when you click on a Pinboard visualization while searching across your existing Answers and Pinboards now lists frequent metrics and attributes for that Pinboard.
-You can determine if a Pinboard search result is useful for you based on the metrics and attributes used most often in that Pinboard.</dd>
+<dd><p>The <strong>Details</strong> panel that appears when you click on a Pinboard visualization while searching across your existing Answers and Pinboards now lists frequent metrics and attributes for that Pinboard.
+You can determine if a Pinboard search result is useful for you based on the metrics and attributes used most often in that Pinboard.</p>
+<p>Searching across existing Answers and Pinboards is part of ThoughtSpot One.
+One may be off in your environment.
+To enable ThoughtSpot One, <a href="{{ site.baseurl }}/admin/misc/contact.html">contact ThoughtSpot Support.</a></p></dd>
 </dlentry>

 <dlentry id="internet-explorer">